ethereum/portal-blog/pages/posts/why-portal-needs-to-be-its-own-network.md

 ## Conclusion

-Hopefully this sheds some light on why the Portal Network has chosen to build it's own storage network.
+Hopefully this sheds some light on why the Portal Network has chosen to build its own storage network.
 General purpose storage networks are an exciting and new space.
 Projects like [IPLD](https://ipld.io/) are promising in solving some of these problems.
 There is so much room for innovation in this area.